The Council Plan supports active transport

 - This was sidelined, with no new modal filters installed (to mange traffic movement), and no improvement to road safety on key routes to Richmond High School, such as adding slow points to Coppin Street.

 - Initiative 6.1.1 Transition Local Area Traffic Management program to Local Area Place Making programs

-- This was reversed, with the Local Area Place Making (LAPM) cancelled replaced with a traffic-focussed ‘Road Safety Study Policy’
+- This was reversed, with the Local Area Place Making (LAPM) replaced with a traffic-focussed ‘Road Safety Study Policy’

 - Strategy 6.3 Investigate and implement effective parking management options

 - This was ignored, with council failing to implement modern, best-practice parking management options such as digital permits, demand responsive pricing, and enforcement via automatic number plate recognition, nor even to publish a review of the options

 - Initiative 6.4.2 Continue to facilitate the upgrade of local tram stops to comply with the Disability Discrimination Act to support both access and viability of activity centres